 Name | Dianna Marie Russini |

-Date of birth | February 11, 1983 |
+Date of Birth | February 11, 1983 |

-Place of birth | Bronx, New York, U.S |
+Birthplace | Bronx, New York, U.S. |

 Dianna Russini may not be the most well-known figure on our list, but she deserves our attention just as much as any female sportscaster.